-Let me chat about my serial novel Surviving in Horror, because it perfectly demonstrates one method of getting ideas.
+Let me chat about my serial novel The Midnight Files, because it perfectly demonstrates one method of getting ideas.
 (And how you can get them, too.)

 But let me go back and explain.